duthied/Free-Friendika/doc/BBCode.md

 <tr>
   <td>[abstract]Totally interesting!
 A must-see!
 Please click the link![/abstract]<br>
 I want to tell you a really boring story that you really never wanted to hear.</td>
-  <td>Twitter would display the text "Totally interesting!
+  <td>Twitter would display the text <blockquote>Totally interesting!
 A must-see!
-Please click the link!".
+Please click the link!</blockquote>
-On Friendica you would only see the text after "I want to tell you a really ..."</td>
+On Friendica you would only see the text after <blockquote>I want to tell you a really ...</blockquote></td>
 </tr>
 </table>